 At the start of medical school you will be assigned a general Career Advisor who supports your career planning throughout your time in medical school.
 Your Career Advisor offers advice on ways to explore your specialty and career interests, approaches to specialty decision making, and preparing your residency application.
 They provide resources and data for specialty exploration and planning and refer you to Specialty Career Advisors for specialty-specific advice.
 Career Advisors support students who are undecided on their specialty and provide advice on dual applying and couples matching.
 They support students throughout residency application season by reviewing CVs and personal statements and advising on interview preparation and ranking.

 Specialty Career Advisors (SCA)

 Each specialty at UWSOM has one or more Specialty Career Advisors (SCA).
 SCAs are faculty physicians who are named by their departments as dedicated specialty advisors.
 Each student is connected to specialty career advising by Spring of the 3rd year.
-SCAs answer specialty-specific questions, assess students’ level of competitiveness, recommend 4th year rotations and advise on residency programs.
-Review the Specialty Career Advisors FAQ for a list of SCAs, their contact information, and their specialty recommendations.
+SCAs answer specialty-specific questions, assess students’ level of competitiveness, recommend 4th-year rotations and advise on residency programs.

 Review the Specialty Guides for information on:

 - preparing for a meeting with an SCA

 - SCA guidance and recommendations for each specialty